Harrop formula: Discussion

-And indeed, while intuitionistic logic proves $\neg\neg(P\lor \neg P)$ for any $P$, the disjunction will not be Harrop.
+And a plain disjunction is never Harrop itself, in the syntactic sense.
+So the above is compatible with the fact that intuitionistic logic itself already proves $\neg\neg(P\lor \neg P)$ indeed for any $P$.

+Note that Harrop formulea in the syntactic sense are equivalent to non-Harrop formulas, for example through explosion as $A\leftrightarrow (A\lor\bot)$.

 Hereditary Harrop formulae and logic programming

 A more complex definition of hereditary Harrop formulae is used in logic programming as a generalisation of Horn clauses, and forms the basis for the language λProlog.
 Hereditary Harrop formulae are defined in terms of two (sometimes three) recursive sets of formulae.
 In one formulation: